Former Just Eat exec Edel Kinane joins Irish fintech Strike

 In her role at Just Eat Ireland, Kinane spearheaded the growth and development of the brand, building a base of 3,000 restaurant partners and more than 1m customers.

-She brings many years of marketing experience to Strike, having worked both in-house and on the agency side for blue chip brands such as Brown Thomas, PepsiCo and Unilever.
+She brings many years of marketing experience to Strike, having worked both in-house and on the agency side for brands such as Brown Thomas, PepsiCo and Unilever.

 An increasingly cashless society